-Biking The Continents (Complete)
+Biking The Continents (ca. 2014 - 2017)

 London has an almost identical public bike sharing system as New York City so I felt at home, except for riding on the opposite side of the street.
 Luckily most of the ride was in a park with few or no cars.
 In addition to using the same bicycle design, NYC and London bike share programs are both sponsored by banks and are called CitiBike in NYC and Barclays Cycles [later renamed to Santander Cycles] in London.

 Cape Town, South Africa

 My Cape Town, My Cape Town...
 Although I somewhat underestimated the climb up the mountain, the view from the top and the subsequent ride down and along the beautiful ocean shore fully compensated for the required effort.
 I also finally got a hang of riding on the left side of the road.
 Thanks to the folks at Cape Town Cycle Hire for their rental services.

 My adventures in Australia started in Syndey where my future wife and I climbed the Harbor Bridge, ate an inordinate amount of sea food, and prepared for our subsequent trip to The Outback.
 I mapped out my cycling route ahead of time to ensure that I can cover 10+ miles.
 What a truly enjoyable ride!